 Why not check out our video to find out more:

-- The activity is highly flexible and there are four main variations that we use.
+The activity is highly flexible and there are two main activity formats that we use.
 The most popular format of our activity is the “Multiplier” activity:

 - Usually, attendees arrive with no idea what they’re going to be doing together.
 We like it that way because when we reveal what we’re doing together it’s an eye-opening experience.

-- Each person gets an opportunity to work in a team to assemble a completely functional water filtration unit which will be sent to a household living in a specific refugee camp in Northern Uganda.
+- Each person gets an opportunity to work in a team to assemble a compact emergency water filtration unit which will be sent to a household living in a specific refugee camp in Northern Uganda.

-- There are only 9 parts that go together in a particular way to assemble the final product however success is dependent on all participants taking a collaborative and customer-centric approach.
+- There are 14 parts that are assembled in a particular way to build that emergency kit and success is dependent on all participants taking a collaborative and customer-centric approach.

-- Teams typically default to competing against each other which makes for good fun, but also a number of counter-productive behaviors often emerge which can be explored later.
+- Teams typically default to competing against each other which makes for good fun, but also a number of behaviours which can be debriefed later.

 - Each filtration system is delivered by our charity partner Lifewater.
 They are an amazing group of people who not only ensure that our filtration systems are delivered free of charge, but that they also hold a training event on day one where they teach each recipient family how to use their filtration system.
 They also identify how to identify and fix any of the most common problems that might occur with their system.